bristigoswami3-ux/Uber-Data-Analytics-Dashboard/README.md

 ## Future Scope
 **Use historical trip data to forecast demand, peak hours, and surge pricing.

 Add live trip tracking and real-time Key Performance Indicators for instant decision-making.

 Build models to reduce cancellations through alerts and incentives.

 Enhance analysis with surge pricing trends and revenue optimization strategies.

 Introduce metrics like driver ratings, acceptance rate, and efficiency scoring.

 Include weather, traffic, and event data to improve demand prediction.**

 ## Dashboard Image

 ## Data Cleaning & Preparation*
-Before starting the analysis, the dataset required thorough cleaning and validation to ensure accuracy and consistency.

 **Removed duplicate values
 Handled missing or incomplete values
 Verified dates and time formats